Tools Overview

 Operating modes

-Section titled “Operating modes”Individual mode
+Section titled “Operating modes”How does individual mode work?

-{ "tool": "gitlab_issue", "arguments": { "action": "create", "project": "my-group/my-project", "title": "Fix login redirect", "description": "Users are redirected to 404 after login", "labels": "bug,priority::high" }}Dynamic toolset
+{ "tool": "gitlab_issue", "arguments": { "action": "create", "project": "my-group/my-project", "title": "Fix login redirect", "description": "Users are redirected to 404 after login", "labels": "bug,priority::high" }}How does the dynamic toolset work?

 Tool naming convention